 - The Contract Documents, including, but not limited to, Contract Change Orders, the Special Provisions, the Plans, and the Standard Specifications are intended to collectively describe all of the items of Work necessary to complete the Project.

-(Generally this is the order of precedence, however, depending upon how the Certified LPA bidding and contract documents fit together some modifications to this subsection might be needed, Submit to ODOT.
+(Generally, this is the order of precedence, however, depending upon how the Certified LPA bidding and contract documents fit together some modifications to this subsection might be needed, Submit to ODOT.
 (It would be highly unusual for the Certified LPA’s contract form to be at or near the top of this list.)
 ODOT does not include addenda because we conform our contract to the addenda issued during the solicitation period.
 If the Certified LPA does this, removing addenda would be appropriate.)

 (a) Order of Precedence - The Engineer will resolve any discrepancies between these documents in the following order of precedence: